-- NSAIDS are not disease modifying but are useful in the short term for symptom relief of arthritis rather than long term disease control.
+- NSAIDS are useful in the short term for symptom relief of arthritis rather than long term disease control.

-- Naproxen, ibuprofen or aspirin are very useful to treat the arthritis of Acute Rheumatic Fever
+- Naproxen, ibuprofen or aspirin are very useful to treat the arthritis of Acute Rheumatic Fever.

-- High Dose Aspirin is important to treat Kawasaki Disease and helps to reduce aneurysm formation.
+- High-Dose Aspirin is important to treat Kawasaki Disease and helps to reduce aneurysm formation and to prevent thrombosis.

-There are two broad groups of NSAIDs—the older, traditional, non-selective NSAIDs (e.g. ibuprofen, naproxen, aspirin) that inhibit both COX-1 and COX-2 and the newer, selective COX-2 inhibitors that predominantly inhibit COX-2 (e.g. celecoxib).
+There are two broad groups of NSAIDs—the older, traditional, non-selective NSAIDs (e.g., ibuprofen, naproxen, aspirin) that inhibit both COX-1 and COX-2 and the newer, selective COX-2 inhibitors that predominantly inhibit COX-2 (e.g., celecoxib).
 The clinical effects of NSAIDs depend largely on their selectivity for these enzymes.
-The non-selective group acting widely resulting in varying degrees of analgesic, anti-inflammatory and anti-pyretic and anti-platelet effects, where as the selective group has less gastrointestinal tract side effects.
+The non-selective group acting widely resulting in varying degrees of analgesic, anti-inflammatory and anti-pyretic and anti-platelet effects.
+The selective group has less gastro-intestinal tract side effects.

 More information about pain relief is provided in PMM-Nursing.